pylbbv/pylbbv/README.md

 ## Evaluation and benchmarks

 We will run the [bm_nbody.py](./bm_nbody.py) script and the [bm_float_unboxed.py](./bm_float_unboxed.py) to gather results.
 For now we expect performance to have no improvement as we have yet to implement the copy and patch JIT compiler.

-## Trying this project out

-We provide pre-compiled binaries for 64-bit Windows 10/11 via GitHub releases.

 ## Changelog over CS4215